robb/robb.swift/Posts/2019-11-30-a-peel-off-animation.md

 [`CAMeshTransform`][mesh] under the hood.

 Sadly, that class is not public and getting access to private API usually requires one to relocate to the Cupertino area.
-So let's try to stay were we are and reimplement it using only public API, that also helps us remain in the good graces of the App Store review team.
+So let's try to stay where we are and reimplement it using only public API, that also helps us remain in the good graces of the App Store review team.

 One caveat: I was not trying to re-create the animation pixel-perfectly.
 Instead, consider this blog post as a sketch of the general idea and a start-off